Rushikesh197/Codeshastra_Tabs_Not_Spaces/README.md

 ## Features

-### Dashboard Overview 📊
+**Dashboard Overview 📊**
-- Get a comprehensive overview of your portfolio's performance, including current value, invested value, and day profit/loss.
+- View comprehensive portfolio performance metrics: current value, invested value, day profit/loss.
-- Navigate through various metrics and charts to analyze investment trends and make informed decisions.
+- Analyze investment trends with interactive charts and metrics for informed decision-making.

-### Asset Management 💼
+**Asset Management 💼**
-- View all your assets with details such as current market value, average basis, and profit/loss.
+- Access detailed information on all assets including market value, average basis, and profit/loss.
-- Easily watchlist any asset for future monitoring and receive timely updates and notifications.
+- Watchlist assets for future monitoring and receive timely updates and notifications.

+**Reports Generation 📝**
+- Generate comprehensive reports on portfolio performance and investment history.
+- Analyze trends and make data-driven decisions with AI-powered insights and suggestions included in PDF summaries.

 ### Portfolio Monitoring 📈
 - Monitor your monthly investments and track your asset distribution over time.
 - Dive into detailed insights for each asset to make informed decisions and optimize your investment strategy.

-### Reports Generation 📝
-- Generate comprehensive reports on your portfolio's performance and investment history.
-- Analyze trends and make data-driven decisions for your investment strategy based on generated reports.

 ### Watchlist Management 👀
 - Keep track of assets you're interested in by adding them to your watchlist.